Meet new friends who speak your language

 In your hearing, please plan to play:

 We want to hear something technical that demonstrates your fluency and clarity/articulation through faster passages, and something lyrical and legato that showcases your tone quality, breath control and phrasing.
-We have a standard piece for you to prepare and try out on, unless you have a solo piece that you have prepared.
+We have a standard piece for you to prepare and try out on (click on the links below to download a copy), unless you have a solo piece that you have prepared.
 There will also be a short sight reading excerpt, a chromatic scale through the entire range of your instrument (as much as you know), and a couple major scales.

 We rotate string seating early in the rehearsals so we can become familiar with your strengths and find compatible stand partners.
 It helps us plan repertoire and rehearsal time to hear how well you prepare and how well you read.
 In your hearing please plan to play: